dtsdwarak/blog/collections/_posts/2018-02-03-Starting-with-i3wm.md

 10. Run dialog - ```Mod + D```
 11. Quit ```i3``` / Logout - ```Mod + Shift + E```

+### Update

+The progress so far has been pretty good.
+With the exception of following issues -

+1. Dual monitor display profile.
+2. Adjusting display profile upon dock/undock.
+3. File manager integration with GUI (like with Firefox etc).
+Clicking "open with File Manager" option on apps like Firefox crashes i3.
+4. Task bar integration for
+  - Bluetooth
+  - Sound
+5. Easy way to connect wifi networks (This I can still achieve via `nmcli`)

 ---

 More to follow!